cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Prepare Keplr

 Keplr is now detected.
-Keplr by default lets its user connect only to the blockchains it knows about.
+Keplr, by default, lets its user connect only to the blockchains it knows about.
 Unfortunately, at the time of writing, Vega is not one of them.
 Fortunately, there is a not-so-experimental feature where you can instruct it to handle any Cosmos blockchain, provided you give the parameters for it.
 Here is [an example](https://github.com/chainapsis/keplr-example/blob/master/src/main.js).
-In the case of Vega these parameters have already been created.
-Add a new function for them, see the expandable box:
+In the case of Vega, these parameters have already been created.
+Add a new function for them as shown in the expandable box:

 <ExpansionPanel title="getVegaChainInfo">